-0.8 URLconf view reference 2.0 URLconf view reference registration.views.register registration.views.RegistrationView.as_view() registration.views.activate registration.views.ActivationView.as_view()
+0.8 URLconf view reference 2.0 2.0 URLconf view reference registration.views.register re registration.views.RegistrationView.as_view() registration.views.activate re gistrati on.views.Activ vationView .as_v view() However. if VOII were using the two-step model-activation workflow. vou should 1

-However, if were using the two-step model-activation workflow, you should begin referring to registration.backends.model_activation.urls instead of registration.backends.default.urls or registration.urls, as the latter two are deprecated and support for them will be removed in a future release.
+However, if you were using the two-step model-activation workflow, you should begin referring to registration.backends.model_activation.urls instead of registration.backends.default.urls or registration.urls, as the latter two are deprecated and support for them will be removed in a future release.